-5.2.3.
-Performance specifications for test strips
+5.2.3 Performance specifications for test strips

 The quality of test strip measurements is included in the current ISO 15189:2022 standard [50].
-The analytical performance specifications (APS) for ordinal scale strip tests are suggested in this chapter.
+The analytical performance specifications (APS) for ordinal scale strip tests are suggested in this section.
 For optimal results, performance of each instrument must be verified and ambiguities clarified with the manufacturer.
 When operating procedures have been developed, instructions must be carefully followed in the analytical process for optimal results.

-When verifying the performance of a test strip analyser, quantitative signals (original reflectances) are preferred over the categorised ordinal scale arbitrary concentrations, to be able to visualise the observed imprecisions of reflectance readings [53, 51, 41].
+When verifying the performance of a test strip analyser, quantitative signals (original reflectances) are preferred over the categorised ordinal scale arbitrary concentrations,